5 Privacy Trends for 2025: What to Watch For

 It’s possible people aren’t reading privacy policies because, too often, they can be tangled webs of legal jargon.
 For that reason, the GDPR prohibits organizations from hiding behind illegible terms and conditions that are difficult to understand.

-There's another caveat: Your organization must also know and monitor your vendors (and their privacy policies) to ensure GDPR compliance when using your EU subject data.
+There's another caveat: Your organization must also know and monitor your vendors (and their privacy policies) to ensure compliance when using your EU subject data.
 Under the GDPR, you could be held accountable for their compliance (or lack thereof).

-When a personal data breach occurs and threatens consumer data privacy rights, companies must report the incident within 72 hours of becoming aware of the breach.
+When a personal data breach occurs and threatens consumer privacy rights, companies must report the incident within 72 hours of becoming aware of the breach.
 Data processors (typically the data protection officer) must notify their customers immediately.

 This may be one of the most significant changes in practice for U.S. companies.
 Especially after a few large-scale breaches occurred, like one involving Equifax in 2017.
 It took the credit monitoring firm six weeks to report the breach, affecting upward of 143 million Americans.

-According to GDPR, companies that fail to comply can pay hefty fines for such behavior.
+According to the GDPR, companies that fail to comply can pay hefty fines for such behavior.
 The new requirements force companies to take data breaches more seriously and implement security measures to protect its data subjects.

-If the consumer finds an error, the organization must correct it (called "rectification").
 If the customer opts to invoke their "right to be forgotten," the company must erase their data (called "erasure").
-If the consumer doesn't like how their personal data is being collected and used, they can object.
+If the consumer doesn't like how their personal data is collected and used, they can object.

 As you can imagine, this is one of the most significant portions of the data protection law: It enforces transparency surrounding personal data and information that organizations store and process.